Prepare for senior leadership roles in independent schools with our Leadership Institute. Learn More & Register

 - To clearly define faculty culture and understand its relevance in an independent school environment.

 Hal Hannaford began his educational career as a student at Lower Canada College in Montréal, and has spent his entire professional life in education.
-Hal is completing his twenty-fifth year as a Headmaster in CAIS schools.
+Hal is entering his twenty-ninth year as a Headmaster in CAIS schools.
 He studied at Queen’s University (Economics), Concordia University (B. Comm.), University of Toronto (B. Ed.), and The European Institute of Business Administration (M.B.A.).

 Hal was Director of Kilcoo Camp from 1982 – 1984, and as a teacher; he has had experience at both an elementary and high school level in Canada (Crescent School); and at university where he was a member of the Faculty of International Business at the American University in Paris.
 He was the founding Headmaster of Kingsway College School in Toronto in 1989.
 He joined Royal St. George’s College in 1996 as Headmaster, and remained until December, 2008.
 In January, 2009 he become Headmaster of Selwyn House School in Montréal.

 He has a keen interest in athletics, public speaking, auctioneering (has raised over $30,000,000 for charitable causes), landscaping, drumming, and has a musical passion for The Blues.
-Hal and his wife Susan live in Montréal and have two children; Alisse, a medical student at Mt.
-Sinai Medical School in New York, and Reid, who studies film at the Tisch School of the Arts at NYU.
+Hal and his wife Susan live in Montréal and have two children; Alisse, a medical student at The Icahn School of Medicine at Mt.
+Sinai in New York, and Reid, who studies film at the Tisch School of the Arts at NYU.

 Led by Beth Mckay